BrennerDesign/egofishinggear/_products/S1-Genesis/compact-guide-net.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The EGO S1 Genesis Genesis PVC Coated Compact Guide fishing nets feature
+  <p>The EGO S1 Genesis PVC Coated Compact Guide fishing nets feature Measure
-  Measure Net technology and a strong lightweight hexagonal extruded aluminum handle design that provides dependable functionality.
+  Net technology and a strong lightweight hexagonal extruded aluminum handle design that provides dependable functionality.
 With a simple twist of the wrist, any EGO net head or attachment tool can be securely fastened and ready to use.
 The modular platform allows for component interchangeability and compact storage.</p><div class="divider">&nbsp;</div><h7>MAX LOAD CAPACITY</h7><p><strong>30lbs</strong></p><div class="divider">&nbsp;</div><ul><li>Floats</li><li>Innovative grip